 for even $b$.

-After reviewing conjecture \eqref{eq:surgery formulas} for $(+p)$-surgeries, we discuss how to combine the inverted Habiro description for the $F_K$ series with the inclusion of defect operators, in accordance with Definition \ref{conj:surgery_defect}.
-Note that the proposed Wilson line expression \eqref{eq:surgeryS2_defect} combined with the expression \eqref{eq:inverted habiro} for the $F_K$-series leads, for the case of plumbed knot $K$, to
+After reviewing the conjectured expression \eqref{eq:surgery formulas} for $(+p)$-surgeries \cite{Park2106}, we discuss how to combine the inverted Habiro description for the $F_K$ series with the inclusion of defect operators, in accordance with Definition \ref{conj:surgery_defect}.
+Note that the proposed Wilson line expression \eqref{eq:surgeryS2_defect} combined with the expression \eqref{eq:inverted habiro} for the $F_K$-series leads, for the case of a plumbed knot $K$, to

 Below we will work out their explicit expression.
-For that, first we note the following lemma, relevant for defects with highest weights that are not roots, which can be proven in a way analogous to Proposition 4.1.5. of \cite{park-thesis}, {using the qZeil algorithm \cite{qZeilpaper}. \begin{lem} The following identity holds
+For that, first we note the following lemma, which will be relevant for defects with highest weights that are not roots.
+It can be proven in a way analogous to Proposition 4.1.5. of \cite{park-thesis}, {using the qZeil algorithm \cite{qZeilpaper}. \begin{lem} The following identity holds

 where $\big|_{x^u\mapsto q^{u^2}}$ denotes first series expand in $x$ and then substitute $x^u$ with $q^{u^2}$. \end{lem} From the above lemma, we get